emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/edge-network-apis-integration.md

 # How should my Edge request look like

-The Edge mobile extension handles multiple types of events that are delivered to the Adobe Edge Network through network calls.
+The AEP Edge Network mobile extension handles multiple types of events that are delivered to the Adobe Edge Network through network calls.

 In version 1.x and above, the extension integrates with /v1 of the interact and privacy APIs.